schuenke/BMCTool/README.md

 [example seq-file](bmctool/library/seq-library/WASABI.seq) and an [example yaml file](bmctool/library/sim-library/config_wasabi.yaml) can be found in the [library](bmctool/library) subfolder.
-For more information about config and sequence files and about the [pulseq-cest-library](library/pulseq-cest-library), where we share these files, please read the **Pulseq-CEST Library** section below.
+For more information about config and sequence files and about the [pulseq-cest-library](library/pulseq-cest-library), where both types of files are shared, please read the **Pulseq-CEST Library** section below.

 If you created your own files or downloaded them from the [pulseq-cest-library](library/pulseq-cest-library), you can start the simulation by running the following code: